 Please contact info@nsead.org if you have any queries regarding this guide.

-Click here to download this guidance as a .pdf
+Click here to download this guidance.

 Please send your article proposal or completed article to the editor of AD: sophieleach@nsead.org